rajapandi1234/demosdk/README.md

 # Demo SDK

 ## Overview
-This library is used for demographic authentication.
+This library is used for demographic authentication in [ID-Authentication](https://github.com/mosip/id-authentication/tree/master/authentication).
 This SDK have impelmentations for demographic data match along with the name and address normilzations.

 ## License
 This project is licensed under the terms of [Mozilla Public License 2.0](LICENSE).